REPORTING: WHAT YOU NEED TO KNOW

 NEW: THE DOUBLE MATERIALITY

-Double materiality recognizes that companies and financial institutions must manage and take responsibility for the actual and potential adverse impacts of their decisions on people, society and the environment.
+Double materiality recognizes that companies and financial institutions must manage and take responsibility for the actual and potential adverse impacts of their decisions on people, society and the environment, by looking at:

 SUSTAINABILITY REPORTING ROADMAP